iov-one/iov-core/packages/iov-tendermint-rpc/README.md

-# Tendermint RPC Adaptor
+# @iov/tendermint-rpc

 This package provides a type-safe wrapper around tendermint rpc.
 Notably, all binary data is passed in and out as Uint8Array/Buffer, and this module is reponsible for the hex/base64 encoding/decoding depending on the field and version of tendermint.
 Also handles converting numbers to and from strings for tendermint v0.22+ (not yet implemented).